Max ROI with GPS Tracking for Trucks

 Features That Actually Drive Your Bottom Line

 Feature lists are where vendors hide weak value.
-They throw twenty capabilities at you and hope you won't ask which three actually change the P&L.
+They throw dozens of capabilities at you and hope you won’t ask which three actually change the P&L. Start with what moves labor efficiency, route quality, customer confidence, and maintenance behavior.

 Real-time tracking is baseline

 Commercial truck tracking systems commonly provide 30-second location updates and use a 3-axis G-sensor to detect harsh braking, acceleration, and speeding.
-That update frequency matters because it improves ETA accuracy and route deviation alerts, although tighter reporting has to be balanced against data and power demands, as described by Teletrac Navman's overview of truck tracking systems.
+That update frequency matters because it improves ETA accuracy and route deviation alerts, although tighter reporting has to be balanced against data and power demands.
+2 That’s the baseline.
+Not the differentiator.

 If a vendor leads with “real-time tracking,” treat that like a restaurant bragging that it serves food.
 The question is whether the data becomes action.